liferay/liferay-docs/develop/reference/articles/00-intro/development-reference-intro.markdown

 </p>

 <p style="margin-left: 40px;">
-Defines properties used for configuring deployment of Liferay plugins.
-It's properties describe the general characteristics of the Liferay plugin, declare its resources, and specify its security related parameters.
+Defines properties used for Liferay plugins.
+These properties describe the the Liferay plugin, declare its resources, and specify its security related parameters.
 </p>